silaspe/maths/docs/rand.md

 Genesis 1:14

-And then God said "let there be lights in the sky to be able to tell day, night, days, weeks, seasons, years, etc...".
+And then God said "Let there be lights in the sky to be able to tell day, night, days, weeks, seasons, years, etc...".

 Genesis 1:15

-And then God said "...also, they should glow".
+And then God said "...Also, they should glow".

 Genesis 1:16